 What is the influence of large-scale phenomena such as El Niño and the Atlantic Meridional Mode on tropical cyclone activity?

-Do mesoscale eddies in the ocean affect atmospheric storms in the middle latitudes?
+Do swirling eddies in the ocean affect atmospheric storms in the middle latitudes?

-Can statistical and machine learning approaches be used to analyze the relationship between atmospheric state and satellite measurements of rainfall?
+Can statistical and machine learning approaches be used to analyze the relationship between atmospheric state and rainfall?

 Some of my recent presentations can be found in the Presentations page